 In a summary statement of deficiencies dated February 5, 2016, the state investigators documented that the facility had failed to "ensure staff knocked on residents' room doors and awaited permission to enter an order to promote dignity and respect."
 The investigator noted that "this failed practice has the potential to affect all 103 residents who reside in the facility."

 Observations were made of two Certified Nursing Assistants (CNAs) who "entered the resident's room without first knocking on the resident's door.
 The resident was awake and lying in bed."
 Approximately one hour later, the same two Certified Nursing Assistants entered the resident's room first without knocking on the resident's door."

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 We provide every client a "No Win/No-Fee" Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.